a-onate/gloffis_prod/README.md

 $> AccessDatabaseEngine.exe /passive
 ```

-- To run all the scripts in batch mode and generate all configuration files at once, please run the "master.py" script (located in the folder: *gloffis\master.py*)
+- To run all the scripts in batch mode and generate all configuration files at once, please run the "master.py" script (located in the folder: *gloffis\master.py*).
+**Please note that:** If the folder structure adopted is different to the one proposed in the "Installation" section, then the paths descriptions should be changed according to your preferred structure in the master.py script.

 - To learn how to use the tool by adding a new wflow model to the database and thus to the hydrological forecasting system, please visit the [Add_new_wflow_model](https://github.com/a-onate/gloffis_prod/blob/main/doc/Add_new_wflow_model.md) file in the documentation.